How will this help?

 You should now find the Allow option for BlueStacks within the Security & Privacy settings.

-How to give permission to BlueStacks from Recovery mode?
+3. Giving permission to BlueStacks from Recovery mode.

 Another way to give BlueStacks' permission to run is through Recovery mode.
 You can do this by following these steps:

 1. Click on the Apple menu icon at the top left and select Restart.

 2. As your Mac begins to restart, press and hold down the Command(⌘) + R keys until you see the Apple logo.